Acetylserotonin O-methyltransferase: Reactions catalyzed

 In one metabolic pathway from tryptophan, N-Acetylserotonin O-methyltransferase catalyzes two separate reactions.

 The first is the reaction of N-acetylserotonin to melatonin.
 S-adenosyl-L-methionine (SAM) is used as the source of the methyl group and is converted to S-adenosyl-L-homocysteine (SAH).

 The second reaction catalyzed by the enzyme is later in the pathway, after serotonin has been metabolised to 5-hydroxyindoleacetic acid.
 This is further converted to 5-methoxyindoleacetate, with the same SAM cofactor.

-Clinical implications
+Clinical significance

-Tumors
+Cancer

 There is evidence of high HIOMT gene expression in pineal parenchymal tumors (PPTs).
 This finding has led to the study of varying gene expression as a diagnostic marker for such tumors.
 Abnormally high levels of HIOMT in these glands could serve as an indication of the existence of PPTs in the brain.

 Psychiatric disorders

 Melatonin levels are used as a trait marker for mood disorders, meaning that abnormal levels of melatonin can be used in conjunction with other diagnostic criteria to determine whether a mood disorder (e.g. Seasonal affective disorder, bipolar disorder, or major depressive disorder) exists.
 Melatonin levels can also be used as a state marker, contributing to conclusions on the severity of a patient's illness at a given point in time.
 Because studies have shown a direct correlation between the amount of hydroxyindole-O-methyltransferase in the pineal gland and the melatonin level, additional knowledge of HIOMT could provide valuable insight on the nature and onset of these impairing disorders.